GET IN TOUCH

 Refund Offsets and Ongoing Collection

-How to Respond to a New York DTF-960 Collection Notice
+How to Respond to a New York DTF-960 Notice

-Responding to a New York DTF-960 Collection Notice requires careful review and timely action.
+Responding to a DTF-960 requires careful review and timely action.
 The New York State Department of Taxation and Finance allows several ways to resolve the issue through documentation, payment, or formal protest.
 Following these steps ensures that your response remains valid and compliant.

 Step 1: Review the Notice Carefully

 Read the entire document before taking any action.
 Confirm your name, address, Social Security number, and the tax year listed.
 Check the assessment number, proposed changes, and total amount owed.
-Verify the due date printed on the letter to ensure your response or payment is submitted within the specified timeframe.
+Verify the due date printed on the letter, as your response or payment must be submitted within the timeframe specified on the notice.

 Step 2: Gather Your Tax Records